nicolassturmel/media-network-manager-cloud/README.md

 14th Oct: Artel switch supported in desktop app, settings menu and daily app build !

 25th Sept: Fixed a bug preventing connection to cisco switch.... if you tried and were unhappy, test latest version

+30th June: New version with vlan support, SNMP switches, better UI

 # media-network-manager-cloud